actions-on-google/actions-on-google-nodejs/README.md

 ```javascript
 const app = new DialogflowApp({request: request, response: response});
 ```

+Please note that Dialogflow v2 is not currently supported by this client library.

 ## References and How to report bugs
 * Actions on Google documentation: [https://developers.google.com/actions/](https://developers.google.com/actions/).